Biangkerok32/CustomFilePicker/README.md

     }
 ```

+## Usage

-Step 3: Declare and Initialize filePicker in Activity or Fragment.
+Step 1: Declare and Initialize filePicker in Activity or Fragment.

 ```java
     private FilePicker filePicker = new FilePicker(this);